-A variety of funding opportunities are available to graduate students attending Binghamton University: Teaching/Graduate Assistantships (TA/GAs), Research Project Assistantships (RPAs), Fellowships, Graduate Traineeships (School of Nursing only), Adjunct Lecturer employment, and various other employment positions (including the federal College Work Study program).
+A variety of funding opportunities are available to graduate students attending Binghamton University: Teaching/Graduate Assistantships (GA/TAs), Research Project Assistantships (RPAs), Fellowships, Graduate Traineeships (School of Nursing only), Adjunct Lecturer employment, and various other employment positions (including the federal College Work Study program).
 Questions regarding funding that are not answered below should be addressed to the Graduate School's Funding office at 777-2239.
 The Graduate School office is open Monday-Friday, 8:30 a.m. - 5:00 p.m.
 (8:00 a.m. - 4:00 p.m. during summer months).

-Terms & Conditions for Assistantship/Fellowship
+Terms & Conditions of GATA Employment

-Terms & Conditions for Tuition Scholarship
+Terms & Conditions for Accepting a Tuition Scholarship

 Establishing New York State Residency If Not International Student

 Payment of Bill